kkestell/pssh/README.md

 The configuration file is a JSON file that specifies the list of hosts to connect to.
 Each host has the following properties:

-* `Address` (string, required): The IP address or hostname of the SSH server.
+* `address` (string, required): The IP address or hostname of the SSH server.
-* `Username` (string, optional): The username to use for the SSH connection.
+* `username` (string, optional): The username to use for the SSH connection.
 If not specified, the username of the current user is used.
-* `Port` (int, optional): The port to use for the SSH connection.
+* `port` (int, optional): The port to use for the SSH connection.
 If not specified, the default SSH port (22) is used.
-* `KeyFile` (string, optional): The path to the private key file to use for the SSH connection.
+* `key_file` (string, optional): The path to the private key file to use for the SSH connection.
-* `Color` (string, optional): The console color to use for this host's output.
+* `color` (string, optional): The console color to use for this host's output.
 If not specified, a default color will be used.

 The colors available are: Red, Green, Yellow, Blue, Magenta, Cyan, Gray, DarkRed, DarkGreen, DarkYellow, DarkBlue, DarkMagenta, and DarkCyan.